Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Supplemental Spouse Life Insurance

-If your employer offers group insurance, you may be able to buy supplemental spouse life insurance to cover the life of your spouse.
-Many employers offer supplemental coverage in addition to basic coverage included as a part of your employee benefits package.
+If your employer offers group insurance, you may be able to buy supplemental spouse life insurance from a life insurance company to cover the life of your spouse.
+Many employers provide supplemental coverage in addition to basic coverage, which is included as a part of your employee benefits package.

 You can buy supplemental coverage for yourself, your dependents, and your spouse.
 However, supplemental insurance is not a substitute for an individual life insurance policy.
 That is because you lose coverage if you are fired or change jobs.